 The organization had struggled with a legacy system built on SQL Server, Access, and Cold Fusion, among other technologies.
 The system had limited capabilities and didn’t allow them to create the sophisticated, highly-localized user experience that they envisioned.
 Plus, maintaining the system was cumbersome and resource intensive.

 UofN was impressed with the power of Salesforce products and what they could do right out of the box.
 They appreciated the platform’s ability to support edge case scenarios with customization features that fit their business needs.
-So the organization chose Salesforce App Cloud + Salesforce Sales Cloud as their CRM solution and system of record for their student and course data.
+So the organization chose the Salesforce Platform + Salesforce Sales Cloud as their CRM solution and system of record for their student and course data.

 UofN’s UX designers wanted complete control over the UI and their developers needed a local environment to quickly iterate and try out new design features.
 The team also wanted to use the language and tools that they thought best for the project and their own workflow.
-So they decided to build their entire administration app using Salesforce App Cloud connected to Sales Cloud and the Heroku platform using the Salesforce API.
+So they decided to build their entire administration app using the Salesforce Platform connected to Sales Cloud and Heroku using the Salesforce API.

 It was a huge win for our team to jump to Heroku for the customer facing app.
 Combining Salesforce with Heroku provides a best of breed approach, and allowed us to leverage the unique strengths of both technologies.
 Eric Jones, Engineer, University of the Nations